globulion/qc-workshop/tutor/project_1/README.md

 # Population analyses

 Population analyses are useful tools for investigating charge distribution within molecular systems.
-In this Project we will implement some examples.
+In this Project we will implement some examples: atomic partial charge analysis and localized molecular orbital analysis.

 ## Molecular total charge